nioo-knaw/epiGBS2/README.md

 barcodes: "barcodes.tsv"

 # the pipeline produces some temporary files.
 Please indicate the tmp location on your server (in most cases /tmp)
-tmpdir        : "/tmp"
+tmpdir        : "/tmp/"

-# some of the steps can be run in parallel.
-Please set the number of available computing threads on your system
-threads: "12"

-# mode of running pipeline (set denovo or reference)
+# mode of running pipeline (set denovo, reference or legacy.
+PLEASE NOTE: legacy is not supported)
 mode: "reference"

 # genome directory (leaave it blank in denovo mode)
-ref_dir: "/fleurg/projects/epiGBS2-ref/data/ref"
+ref_dir: "/home/maarten/test_data/ref/"

-# genome name (leave it blank in denovo mode)
+# genome name (leaave it blank in denovo mode)
-genome: "reference.fa"
+genome: "ref.fa"

 # advanced users have the possibility to change different parameter, leave them blank or write "default" to run them in default mode

 # parameters in the denovo reference creation:
-# identity: percentage of sequence identity in the last clustering step, in decimal number e.g. for 90% identity write 0.90, default 0.95
+# identity: percentage of sequence identity in the last clustering step, in decimal number e.g. for 90% identity write 0.90, default 0.97
-# min-depth: minimal cluster depth in the first clustering step to include a cluster, default 0
+# min-depth: minimal cluster depth in the first clustering step to include a cluster, default 10
-# max-depth: maximal cluster depth in the first clustering step to include a cluster, default 0
+# max-depth: maximal cluster depth in the first clustering step to include a cluster, default 10000
 param_denovo:
   identity: ""
   min-depth: ""
   max-depth: ""

-# parameters in the mpileup step (variant callin)
-# max-depth: At a position, read maximally INT reads per input file, default 10000000, check if mpileup automatically reduced the maximal depth even more.
-You might have to re-run your analysis with a lower max-depth value to avoid this.
-# min-MQ: Minimum mapping quality for an alignment to be used, default 0
-# min-BQ: Minimum base quality for a base to be considered, default 15

-param_SNPcalling:
-  max-depth: ""
-  min-MQ: ""
-  min-BQ: ""
 ```

 ## List of used software and references